mjendza/workshop-verified-id/readme.md

-# Build your first Verifiable Credentials with Entra Verified ID
+# Start your journey with a Decentralized Identity.
+Create the first Verifiable Credential with the Entra Verified ID

 ## Prerequisites
 ### Technical